 Ashley expands the topic saying we may get upset in the moment over lost money, but do not really pay attention to lost/wasted time until much further down the road.
 Time is the one true limited resource that everybody has the same access to.
 The time wasters go beyond spending inordinate amounts of time at work.
 It’s easy to get lost on social media or in the midst of a Netflix marathon, and wasted minutes turn into hours, days, weeks, and months of your life that vanish.

 Whillans says there’s a “time poverty epidemic” in the world.
 Rather than focus on the quality of life they live, people overly focus on work and productivity.
 Whillans says most of us were taught to think this way.
-However, once we are aware of it, we can shift our focus away from the work-only mindset to one of more balance.
+However, we can shift our focus away from the work-only mindset to one of more balance.

 Regardless of our present state in life, time is a precious and limited resource.
 Multiple point of pressure and a sense of urgency can lead to making less-than-optimal decisions.
 The urgency of the now restricts our ability to think through our decisions and focus on what’s best for the future.
 After all, who has time to think about studying for an MBA when the panty and fridge are empty?

 The vast research done on which focus is more beneficial to our overall well-being shows that people who value time over money report greater happiness, health, and spend 18% more time engaging in social interactions with peers – which is a critical component of happiness.
-Furthermore, studies show, people who value time are more likely to volunteer and be socially engaged.
+People who value time are more likely to volunteer and be socially engaged.

 “To be time affluent in life, we need to be able to manage our technology so it’s not managing us”Ashley Whillans